ralitong/acme-metric-hub/README.md

     * Debug mode: off
     2021-11-07 05:25:27,346 - werkzeug - INFO -  * Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)

-### Verifying 500 reponse
+### Verifying HTTP 500 reponse

 Open another terminal to verify the metric server

 When requesting statistics information from the metric server, using `make get-statistics`.
-It will return a 500 response since no report yet has been sent to the metric server.
+It will return an HTTP 500 response since no report has been sent to the metric server.

     ubuntu@vanillaubuntu:~/acme-metric-hub$ make get-statistics
     curl http://localhost:5000/process_statistics